Sangramsingkayte/VBx/README.md

 # VBHMM x-vectors Diarization (aka VBx)

-Diarization recipe for CALLHOME, AMI and DIHARD II by Brno University of Technology. \
+Diarization recipe for CALLHOME. \
 The recipe consists of
 - computing x-vectors
 - doing agglomerative hierarchical clustering on x-vectors as a first step to produce an initialization